levi770/web3-service/README.md

 Supported operations:

 - Collection contract deploy
-- ABI agnostic contract calls
+- ABI-agnostic contract calls
-- Read/Update NFT metadata
+- Reading/updating NFT metadata

 The following applications will be available to manage the the project after launch: